MasterSkepticista/detr/README.md

 * Bug fixes from scenic to match official DETR implementation.
 * Supports BigTransfer (BiT-S) ResNet-50 backbone.

+You can read more about these optimizations [here](https://masterskepticista.github.io/portfolio/detr).

 ### Installation

 * Setup: